Interview with Ted Barker

 Go to the site and get big red pokie machine rules at our casino.
 Limited supply

 By Lisa Kehler

-LK: Thanks for choosing to talk to me about your upcoming show at the gallery.
+LK: Hurry up and start winning with vegas party slots at our casino.
+Limited supply!
+Thanks for choosing to talk to me about your upcoming show at the gallery.
 We've known each other now for almost 4 years.
 In that time we have had the opportunity to work together in a few different capacities, including dealer/artist.
 We're coming up on 2 years of representation, but this marks the first solo exhibition I've had the honour to work with you on.
 Detritus is clearly a continuation of your interest in your family history, most specifically your Opa and the legacy of objects he left behind.
 Shall we start with the title?
 Why Detritus?

 TB: I chose Detritus as a title because I feel it efficiently describes both the concept and content of the work in this show.
 Detritus refers commonly to waste and debris, things that are discarded or broken off something larger.
 I've also heard a more specific definition; detritus being the resulting debris when two large rocks or landforms interact.
 For example glacial ice pressing against bedrock, chipping off bits of stone.